Skip to main content

 Secretariat:

 • No official Secretariat.
-Secretariat functions are performed by the International Organization for Migration (IOM).
+Upon the request of the member States the Secretariat functions were performed by the International Organization for Migration (IOM).

 Participating States